Marulan bypass pavement rehabilitation - Marulan bypass

 The NSW Government has provided a total of $35 million to replace sections of the concrete pavement surface on the Hume Highway at Marulan.

-The Marulan bypass, which was built in 1986 as part of the Hume Highway upgrade, is 7.5 kilometres long and is located about 31km north of Goulburn.
+The Marulan bypass, built in 1986 as part of the Hume Highway upgrade, is 7.5 kilometres long and is located about 31km north of Goulburn.

-Due to an increasing number of vehicles using the highway each year, the condition of the road has deteriorated and ongoing maintenance expenses are increasing.
+Due to an increasing number of vehicles using the highway each year, and the age of the road, its condition has deteriorated and ongoing maintenance expenses are increasing.

-To improve driving conditions for motorists the existing concrete pavement will be replaced with a flexible pavement with a thick asphalt surface.
+To improve driving conditions for transport customers the existing concrete pavement will be replaced with a flexible pavement with a thick asphalt surface.

 Frequently asked questions (FAQs)